Resource Center

 Timeero lets you compare actual vs. the shortest route and cut down your costs.

-You can also use the app to replay employees’ routes and compare their actual routes with the shortest routes to their destinations.
+You can also use the app to replay employees’ driving routes and compare their actual routes with suggested routes to reduce travel costs.

 Segmented Tracking